MixedMC/MixedMC/profile/README.md

 We are a Minecraft: Bedrock Edition minigames server thriving to be the best.
 Our team consists of developers excited to create experiences, for both you and players, around the globe!

-We use MixedMC Games to expand our experience on constructing something cool.
+We use Blitz Games to expand our experience on constructing something cool.

 ### What do we do?

 - We make amazing creations for Minecraft: Bedrock by using variety of programming languages
-- We are constructing an awesome Minecraft: Bedrock Edition server, which is MixedMC Games!
+- We are constructing an awesome Minecraft: Bedrock Edition server, which is Blitz Games!

 ### Want to join our team?

-Would you like to join our team at MixedMC Games?
-Explore our job openings [here](https://jobs.mixedmc.com/) and choose the role that suits you best.
+We are currently not hiring at the moment.

 ### Languages